 But you shouldn’t buy less coverage than you need just to save money.
-Doing this could cost you a lot if you lost valuable property and your policy didn’t have enough coverage to replace it.
+Doing this could cost you a lot if you lost valuable property or experienced property damage and your policy didn’t have enough coverage to replace it.

-Be careful for coverage caps per item, too.
+Be careful of coverage caps per item, too.
 If your policy caps electronics at $10,000 and you have $20,000 worth of specialized computer equipment in your home office, you’ll need more specialized coverage.